jkrh/kvms/README.md

 - Set environment variable BOOTIMG to point to the image.
 Set PLATFORM=virt as well to tell the build system which target you are going for.
 - Run 'make tools'.
 This will build all the tools required with right versions and install them into the 'buildtools' directory.
-- Apply the kernel patch found under patches/ in the kernel under oss/linux directory by saying 'git am <patchfile>' within the kernel dir.
-- Rerun kernel make:
-  'make ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- defconfig Image modules'
+This will also build the patched kernel under oss/linux.
 - Run 'make DEBUG=1' to build the hypervisor against the kernel under oss/linux
 - 'make run' will run the host emulation
 - 'make gdb' will run a target debugger session.
 You can hit breakpoints